jinghuazhao/INF/README.md

 1. Data pre-processing was done initially from tryggve with [list.sh](tryggve/list.sh) and [format.sh](tryggve/format.sh), followed by meta-analysis according to [metal.sh](tryggve/metal.sh) using METAL whose results were cross-examined with [QCGWAS.sh](tryggve/QCGWAS.sh) together with additional investigation.

-2. The main analysis followed with [analysis.sh](tryggve/analysis.sh) containing codes for Manhattan/Q-Q/forest/LocusZoom plots such as the OPG example (see the diagram below), which replicated results of Kwan et al. (2014) as identified by PhenoScanner), clumping using PLINK and conditional analysis using GCTA.
+2. The main analysis followed with [analysis.sh](tryggve/analysis.sh) containing codes for Manhattan/Q-Q/forest/LocusZoom plots such as the OPG example (see the diagram below), which replicated results[^OPG] as identified by PhenoScanner[^phenoscanner]), clumping using PLINK and conditional analysis using GCTA.
 The clumping results were classified into cis/trans signals.
 As the meta-analysis stabilised especially with INTERVAL reference, analysis has been intensively done locally with cardio and csd3. cis/trans classification has been done via [cis.vs.trans.classification.R](cardio/cis.vs.trans.classification.R) as validated by [cistrans.sh](cardio/cistrans.sh).

 3. We prototyped our analysis on cardio with INTERVAL such as [INTERVAL.sh](tryggve/INTERVAL.sh) and [cardio.sh](cardio/cardio.sh) as well as individual level data analysis for the KORA study.
 Most analyses were done locally on CSD3.